cianix/biolucxum/README.md

 The program uses the samtools idxstats to count the reads in chromosome X and Y and print out some coverage statistics.

+### csv2wiki

+The script loads a TSV file and prints out the dokuwiki table and the markdown table.

 ## License

 Copyright 2018 [Luciano Xumerle](mailto:luciano.xumerle@gmail.com)